robotics-erlangen/framework/README.md

+# Ra
-This release contains the framework named "Ra" along with the Autoref implementation of the SSL-Team ER-Force.
+This is the framework of the SSL-Team ER-Force named "Ra".
 In addition it includes a log player which replays games recorded by Ra.

+The autoref is found at https://github.com/robotics-erlangen/autoref .

-This document will explain some basic functions of Ra, the usage of the Autoref, ball speed measurement using the plotter built into Ra and usage of the log player.
+This document will explain some basic functions of Ra, ball speed measurement using the plotter built into Ra and usage of the log player.

-==== Building Ra ====
+## Building Ra
-See the README for instructions on how to build Ra.
+See COMPILE.md for instructions on how to build Ra.
 On Windows the bin folder containing Ra and all other components can be move to any location.
-For Linux and Mac OS X it is required to leave the source folder in its current location as the generated binaries required the config/ and data/ folder located there.
+For Linux and Mac OS X it is required to leave the source folder in its current location as the generated binaries required the `config/` and `data/` folder located there.
-In order to remove this dependencies modify the config file src/config.h.in The log player is always built alongside Ra.
+In order to remove this dependencies modify the config file `src/config.h.in` The log player is always built alongside Ra.

-==== Starting Ra ====
+## Starting Ra
 If the default SSL-Vision port (10002) is used just run the Ra executable.
 In order to use a different port it must be passed via the command line.
 On Linux this would be: